Analytic pseudo-rotations: Statement of the main theorems

 \subsection{A complex analytic consequence of the main results}

 Given a complex dynamics $f$ of several complex variables, there are two sets of special interest.
 The closure $J^*$ of the set of hyperbolic periodic points of $f$ and the set $J$ of points $z$ with bounded and Lyapunov unstable backward and forward orbits.
-In the setting of polynomial automorphisms of $\C^2$, a natural problem which goes back to the early $90's$ is wether $J=J^*$.
+In the setting of polynomial automorphisms of $\C^2$, a natural problem from the early 90s attributed to Hubbard is whether $J=J^*$.
 In the conservative setting, this problem can be seen as a complex counterpart of Birkhoff's conjecture, since on each component of the $J$'s complement, the dynamics escapes to infinity or is analytically conjugate to a rotation, see \cite[Thm 2.1]{Be18}.
-In the dissipative setting, arguments in favor of $J=J^*$ are the recent results of Crovisier-Pujals \cite{CP18} and Dujardin \cite{Du20} which assert that for every real and resp. complex Hénon map satisfying $|\det D f|\cdot (\deg f)^2<1$, then $J=J^*$ a.e. for any invariant probability measure.
+In the dissipative setting, arguments in favor of $J=J^*$ are the recent results of Crovisier-Pujals \cite{CP18} and Dujardin \cite{Du20} which assert that for every real and resp. complex Hénon map satisfying $|\det D f|\cdot (\deg f)^2<1$, then $J=J^*$ modulo a null measure set for any invariant probability measure.
 In the conservative setting, we observe that the complexified Furstenberg symplectomorphism $(\theta_1,\theta_2)\in \C^2/\Z^2 \mapsto (\theta_1+\alpha,\theta_2+\theta_1)$ with $\alpha\in \R\setminus \Q$ satisfies $J= \R/\Z \times \C/\Z\neq \emptyset = J^*$.
-We bring the following new cases: \begin{coro} The real entire symplectomorphisms $F$ of $\C/\Z\times \C$ of Theorems \ref{main1} and \ref{main3} have non-empty Julia set $J$ which contains $\A_0'$ and none periodic point.
-In particular $J\neq J^*$ in each of these examples. \end{coro} This corollary is proved in \cref{proof of corollaries}.
+We bring the following new cases: \begin{coro} The real entire symplectomorphisms $F$ of $\C/\Z\times \C$ of Theorems \ref{main1} and \ref{main3} have non-empty Julia sets $J$ which contain $\A_0'$ and has no periodic points.
+In particular, $J\neq J^*$ in each of these examples. \end{coro} This corollary is proved in \cref{proof of corollaries}.
 This leads to the following natural question: \begin{question}Does there exist a conservative entire map of $\C^2$ which satisfies $J\neq J^*$ ?\end{question}

-\emph{Acknowlegments.} {\em I am grateful to Vincent Humili\`ere and Sobhan Seyfaddini for advices on how to write the proof of Moser-Krygin's \cref{coro moser}.
+\emph{Acknowlegments.} {\em I am grateful to Vincent Humili\`ere and Sobhan Seyfaddini for their advice on how to write the proof of Moser-Krygin's \cref{coro moser}.
 I am thankful to Romain Dujardin for several discussions around the $J=J^*$ problem.
-I am grateful to Bassam Fayad for his bibliographical and general advices.
-I indebted to Raphael Krikorian for many comments on the redaction of the proof of the main theorem.}
+I am grateful to Bassam Fayad for his bibliographical and general advice.
+I am indebted to Raphael Krikorian for many comments on the redaction of the proof of the main theorem.
+I am thankful to the referees for all their valuable corrections and advice.}